 I realized, as I sat there in the dark, that I’m holding 2021 out in front of me like the promised land when I know there are no promises.
 There are no guarantees.
 We don’t know that 2021 will bring anything but more of the same.
 I don’t say this to be morbid or depressing.
 I say it to remind myself that if I want to be content, I can’t wait for a calendar change or a vaccine or even a new president.

 The hero of every story goes through a dark night of the soul.
 A loss of leadership, clarity and all guidance.
 A moment when she realizes that she must forge ahead alone.
 Ruth Bader Ginsberg is dead.
 So is Chadwick Boseman and John Lewis and Kobe Bryant.
 Our dark night seems to be at hand.
 Oppressive tyranny cloaks and chokes us.
-It was always a house of cards.

 Most days I want to get back in bed and bury myself in soft blankets until this all blows over.
-Some days that’s the only option.
+Some days it feels like the only option.
 But I can’t continue to believe the lie that if I just hold out for a few more months, all will be well.
 All probably won’t be well.
 January 1st will surely come and go without the relief I’m longing for and I’ll probably find instead that I’ve merely postponed what I should have been learning all along: how to keep going, how to get out of bed, how to keep agitating, fighting, loving, hoping, dreaming, and creating when all the guides seem gone and so many beloveds have gone to sleep.